75jeff/Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because It is more productive it saves time, eliminates  repetitive tasks, leads to less mistakes/errors, and increases accountability and compliance.
+No configuration was performed manually, which is advantageous because it leads to more productivity, saving time, eliminating repetitive tasks, leading to less errors, and increasing accountability and compliance.

 The playbook implements the following tasks:
 - install docker and python3 engine